microsoft/sql-data-warehouse-samples/arm-templates/sqlDwLogicAppAutoPause/readme.md

-# SQL Data Warehouse Auto-Pause and Auto-Resume using Logic apps
+# Azure Synapse Analytics SQL Pool (formerly SQL Data Warehouse) Auto-Pause and Auto-Resume using Logic apps

 This sample includes 3 templates to showcase different scenarios for using Logic apps to pause and resume compute resources for a SQL Data Warehouse